 - Questionnaire – Online questionnaire that is built into BoneStation

 The scan data, patient info, and questionnaire answers are fed into a rules engine.
-The engine output the assessment text, which is displayed to the reading physician as a suggested assessment.
+The engine outputs the assessment text, which is displayed to the reading physician as a suggested assessment.
 The reading physician can accept the assessment or alter it.

 A simple set of rules may look like this, where the T-score and Z-score are the lowest values for all measured sites: